SimulatedGREG/electron-vue/docs/en/settings.md

 # Settings

 Settings can be anything that needs to be set when running app, when it's built and packaged.
-I can be the url of a server, the color of background, the size of a window, ...
+It can be the url of a server, the color of background, the size of a window, ...

 ## Usage